 What to Serve with Chicken Enchilada Soup

-This soup is robust and filling on its own.
-However, it can also be paired with your favorite sides and appetizers for an impressive meal.
+This recipe is robust and filling on its own.
+However, it can also be served as a side dish with your favorite Mexican-inspired recipes or with a little freshness on the side.

 Recipe Variations

-- Add more veggies: Try adding zucchini, celery, or carrots to the soup.
+- Add more veggies: Try adding zucchini, celery, or carrots.

 - Switch up the beans: Try red kidney beans or pinto beans instead of black beans.

-- Incorporate some grains: Add cooked quinoa or brown rice to the finished soup.
+- Incorporate some grains: Add cooked quinoa or brown rice, or serve the soup over a bed of cooked grains.

 More Healthy Chicken Soup Recipes